-Suppliers who provide prototype/pre-production part requirements are expected to provide them at production pricing unless otherwise agreed to by GSM.
+Suppliers who provide prototype/pre-production part requirements are expected to provide them at production pricing unless otherwise agreed to by the Nexteer Buyer.

 Nexteer will not accept quotations, issue contracts or purchase orders with minimum order quantities or guaranteed volumes.